syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet-Core.md

 ### IReportController

-The interface `IReportController` has the declaration of action methods that is defined in WebApi Controller for processing the RDL/RDLC files and for processing request from ReportViewer control.
+The interface `IReportController` has declaration of action methods that is defined in the WebAPI Controller for processing the RDL/RDLC files and request from the ReportViewer control.
 The `IReportController` has the following action methods declaration.

 <table>
 <tr>